Skip to main content

 • ELP will contact you with ZOOM meeting information for events that you have registered for

-Date Time Event Name (format) Event Description Hosted By
+Date Time Event Name (format) Event Description Hosted by

 Mark Temenak (ELP Speech Language Pathologist)